ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   :width: 700
   :align: left

   Results of a protein sequence search.
-The integrated and unintegrated Pfam entries matching this protein sequence are shown in the protein viewer.
+The integrated and unintegrated Pfam entries matching this  sequence are shown in the sequence viewer.
 The colour of the matches is customised as **Colour By + Member Database** for all Pfam entries to be highlighted in blue.